-This Leek and Potato Dumpling Stew can be enjoyed as a vegetarian main (on its own or with a slice of rye bread), but you can also serve it alongside grilled chicken or turkey.
+Enjoy this Leek Stew with Potato Dumplings as a vegetarian main, but you can also serve it alongside grilled chicken or turkey.
 Serve with a bit of grated cheese if you don’t need this recipe to be vegan.

 - 3 medium potatoes

 - 3-3.5 heaped tablespoons flour plus more for dusting and 1 teaspoon for the stew